Skip to content

 Solving the nursing shortage isn't just the job of the Chief Nurse Executive or the American Nurses Association.
 It is the job of the entire healthcare C-Suite, who must commit the brain power and resources needed to increase nurse staffing levels.

-Solutions to the nurse staffing crisis
+Solutions to nurse staffing problems

 Achieving appropriate staffing levels will require effort, resources, and creativity.
 Below I’ve listed 14 ways that hospitals, providers, and practices can reach safe staffing ratios.